Tahscene/Tahscene/README.md

 I'm always excited to collaborate on AI projects, open-source contributions, or any innovative tech ideas.
 Feel free to reach out!

-> "The future belongs to those who believe in the beauty of their dreams." – Eleanor Roosevelt
+> "When you want something, all the universe conspires in helping you to achieve it." – Paulo Coelho

 <!---